 Whether I’m studying and entire book or a specific passage, I use the same method of study.
 Over the years I have used many different techniques but they all come down to studying line by line, verse by verse, and word by word.
 I decided to create my own method of study, drawing on my experience and what worked for me.
 It is called the LIFE Bible study Method.
-You can sign up for a free email series that walks you through this method or read about in my new book.

 LIFE is an acronym:

 I like to write out the Scripture I’m studying.
 Sometimes I diagram it (old school grammar style) and sometimes I put it in my own words.